 The term APM was coined for application performance monitoring.
-It defines a criteria for which applications can be monitored for efficiently.
+It defines a criteria for which applications can be monitored for efficiency.

 The first set of performance metrics defines performance as experienced by end users of the application.
 An example would be average response times under peak load.